drtz/mars-attacks/README.md

 The NASA API seems to be pretty slow to respond.
 Since we're dealing with historical data from a Mars rover that's no longer active, caching the data retrieved from NASA should be safe.

-### Frontend App

-There's no frontend to this application, so it's not really user-friendly at the moment.
-A nice UI would make it much more palettable.

 ### Non-Blocking IO